lmdstischool/enron-data-analysis-app/README.md

 2. enron_notebook.html:
 	- Enron's notebook in HTML format.

-3. Enron.Rdata:
-	- The Enron Dataset File.

-4. back_end_workload.R:
+3. back_end_workload.R:
 	- The file to be launched first in the same environment as the application.
 	- Used to contain most of the workload in an attempt to make the application run faster.

-5. app.R:
+4. app.R:
 	- The Shiny Application.

+5. Download the dataset: https://www.kaggle.com/datasets/wcukierski/enron-email-dataset or https://www.cs.cmu.edu/~enron/

 ## How to Install and Run the App